supercam19/SMAPI-Profile-Manager/changlelog.md

 ### Changes
  - Mod profiles can now be imported from anywhere on your computer (#18)
+ - The program will now start in the center of your screen
  - Mod profile information is now stored in a JSON file (#19)
  - Mod profile creation date and date last played are now tracked (#19)